Sex Discrimination Policy and Grievance Resolution Process

 HU’s Title IX Policy

-To ensure compliance with Title IX and other federal and state civil rights laws, HU has developed a Title IX/Sexual Misconduct Policy that prohibits discrimination and sexual misconduct on the basis of sex.
+To ensure compliance with Title IX and other federal and state civil rights laws, HU has developed a Sex Discrimination Policy and Grievance Resolution Process that prohibits discrimination and sexual misconduct on the basis of sex.
 Title IX requires HU to respond and take action to address sex-based discrimination and harassment complaints.
 This includes sexual misconduct complaints related to sexual harassment, sexual assault, domestic violence, dating violence and stalking.
 Therefore, upon receiving a complaint, HU will, without bias or conflict:

-The procedures in HU’s Title IX/Sexual Misconduct Policy outline HU’s ability to receive, investigate, and resolve complaints of discrimination on the basis of sex.
+The procedures in HU’s Sex Discrimination Policy and Grievance Resolution Process outline HU’s ability to receive, investigate, and resolve complaints of discrimination on the basis of sex.
 These procedures are designed to provide a supportive process for individuals who report discrimination and to ensure a fair process for individuals who are accused of discriminatory conduct.
 Internal investigation of allegations of discriminatory treatment or systemic discriminatory practices is intended to ensure that HU meets its commitment to an open and inclusive educational and employment environment.
 These procedures also describe HU efforts to conduct a timely, thorough, and fair investigation, as required by law.

 HU’s staff who participates in this process are trained concerning the obligations of their roles as outlined within Title IX.